 - Terpenoid presence gives this oil antibacterial and anti-diabetic properties.
 Terpenoid are also helpful in reducing blood sugar and blood pressure.

 - Alkaloids are central nervous system stimulants, topical anaesthetics in ophthalmology, powerful pain relievers and have anti-itch action.

 - Flavonoids and phenols give it antioxidant properties.
-Due to presence of phenols and flavonoids in this oil, it is good for heart and helpful in managing heart diseases.
+Due to the presence of phenols and flavonoids in this oil, it is good for the heart and helpful in managing heart diseases.
 Flavonoids give protection against diseases by contributing to the total antioxidant defence system of the human body.

 - Sesame oil contains saponins which are anti-oxidant, anti-cancer and immunity booster.
 These are helpful in lowering bad cholesterol and raising good cholesterol.
 Saponins stimulate antibody production and induce the response of white blood cells to fight infections.
 Saponins are also responsible for reducing cholesterol levels by forming complexes with cholesterol and bile acids.
-This prevent cholesterol absorption in small intestine, which lowers the cholesterol level in the blood and liver.
+This prevent cholesterol absorption in small intestine, which lowers the cholesterol level in the blood and the liver.

 - Tannin present in oil make it antibacterial, antiviral, and astringent.